 John Alonzo Starkweather White

-The Life Summary of John Alonzo Starkweather
+Brief Life History of John Alonzo Starkweather

 When John Alonzo Starkweather White was born on 10 February 1819, in Northfield, Washington, Vermont, United States, his father, Eleazer Nichols, was 25 and his mother, Oraphelia Starkweather, was 21.
-He married Mary Joanna Ainsworth on 29 June 1841, in Melrose, Middlesex, Massachusetts, United States.
+He married Mary Joanna Ainsworth on 29 June 1841, in Melrose, Malden, Middlesex, Massachusetts, United States.
 They were the parents of at least 2 sons and 1 daughter.
 He died on 14 January 1871, in Vermont, United States, at the age of 51.

 Photos and Memories (0)